Efficient CHAD: Arrays

+In the primal of $\Dsyn[\Gamma]{\taBuild{\trm[2]}{i}{\trm}}$, we simply build an array of the primal results of $\trm$ for each $i$, return the array of first components as the primal result, and retain the array of backpropagators for use in the backpropagator of `$\taBuild{}{}{}$'.\footnote{Note that $\tSnd{\Dsyn[\Gamma]{\trm[2]}}$ is thrown away, because being a linear function with $\LUnit$ as domain, it cannot compute anything useful.
+Said differently, $\trm[2]$ being of discrete type ($\Z$), it cannot continuously depend on anything.} Then, when the backpropagator is called, we receive a sparse array cotangent in the form of a $\Bag{}$ of pairs.
+After eliminating the $\Bag{}$ structure, we construct the full cotangent using `$\taScatter{}{}$' (in $O(n)$), and then we run each of the element backpropagators on the corresponding cotangent from $d_2$.
+Finally, `$\taSequence{}$' runs all the resulting monad actions.
+The appearance of `scatter' (forward array permutation) is unsurprising, because `build' is the quintessential gathering (backward array permutation) operation, and reverse differentiation dualises data flow.

 As for the complexity for `$\taBuild{}{}{}$': all array operations in $\Dsyn[\Gamma]{\taBuild{\trm[2]}{i}{\trm}}$ operate on arrays of the same length and can run in linear time in the sequential setting --- in addition to the expected invocations of the backpropagators $f$.
-The derivative functions resulting from the execution of $\Dsyn[\Gamma]{\trm[2]}$ and $\Dsyn[\Gamma,i:\Z]{\trm}$ are executed at most\footnote{$\tSnd{\Dsyn[\Gamma]{\trm[2]}}$ is not executed at all, because being a linear function with $\LUnit$ as domain, it cannot compute anything useful.
-Said differently, $\trm[2]$ being of discrete type ($\Z$), it cannot continuously depend on anything.} once, and cotangent values are treated affinely as required.
+The derivative functions resulting from the execution of $\Dsyn[\Gamma]{\trm[2]}$ and $\Dsyn[\Gamma,i:\Z]{\trm}$ are executed at most once, and cotangent values are treated affinely as required.
 Hence, the complexity proof should extend analogously to the cases shown in \cref{sec:proof-sketch}.